This Mocha Almond Overnight Oats is perfect for traveling or on the go. You get coffee and breakfast all in one!

 Serve Hot or Cold

-Even though I have labeled this as overnight oats, you could really eat this right after making the coffee, and eat it hot.
+Even though this is an overnight oats recipe, you could really eat this right after making the coffee, and eat it hot.
 I like it hot or cold.
 After brewing the coffee, the oats just need to sit for a little while to soak up the coffee goodness.

 Cold brewed coffee would also work great in this.
 I make it often because it is less acidic than regular brewed coffee.